 Tank washes add extra time to every shipment.
 After dropping a load, the driver might have to travel an hour or more — maybe even to another state — to reach a suitable tank wash station.
 Not every washing facility is designed to clean every liquid bulk tank.
 Some handle chemicals only, while others are designed only for food-grade loads.
 Some have limitations on the products they can wash due to regional groundwater restrictions.

-Once the driver arrives at the tank wash facility, he or she will likely need to wait his or her turn to be cleaned.
+Once the driver arrives at the tank wash facility, he or she will likely need to wait their turn.
 This is then followed by the tank wash itself, which can take several hours.
-A wash can be more time consuming if there is difficulty removing excess liquids (or ‘heel’) out of the tank after washing.
+A wash can be more time-consuming if there is difficulty removing excess liquids (or ‘heel’) out of the tank after washing.

-Washes also add cost, partly because every shipment includes deadhead miles, and partly because the shipper pays for the wash.
+Washes also add cost.
 The cost of washing the trailer may appear on the shipper’s freight bill as a separate charge.
 For some products, bulk liquid tanker carriers will apply a standard washing charge.
 For others, the carrier will pass along the actual dollar amount that the wash station charges.
-To avoid surprises, shippers should ask about this charge when booking a load.
+With the rising costs of labor and environmental compliance, the cost of a tank wash has increased by an average of 10% since 2021.
+Shippers should inquire about this charge when booking a load.

 Lean on the Bulk Connection Tank Wash Finder

 Shippers, carriers, and drivers who need to incorporate a tank wash visit into their loads can lean on Bulk Connection’s Tank Wash Finder.
-This online tool enables carriers, drivers and corporate transportation professionals to quickly locate tanker washout facilities across the U.S. and Canada.
-While there are a few similar directories in existence, Bulk Connection’s is the most comprehensive – providing detailed information on facilities and services for over 400 wash facilities in North America.
+This online tool enables carriers, drivers, and corporate transportation professionals to quickly locate tanker washout facilities across the U.S. and Canada.
+Celebrating its fifth anniversary in 2024, the tool provides information for 450 facilities, including real-time availability and wait times.

 Bulk Connection is also a provider of bulk transportation services, with one of the largest networks of liquid and dry bulk carriers in North America.
 To learn more about our services, contact Bulk Connection today.